kchaudhuri/GeoSlate_FeatureStore/README.md

 A modular and extensible **Feature Store for Geospatial Data** built with Python.
 It helps data scientists and ML engineers ingest, transform, and serve spatial features for machine learning models.

-> 🚀 Ideal for use cases like urban planning, agriculture, disaster response, and retail location intelligence.

 ---

 ## ✨ Key Features